RuanCosta-Jitterbit/webappsnap/README.md

 The directory path is a hierarchy constructed in `main.js`.
 It is made up of:

 - Defaults file `img_dir` (or `SNAP_IMG_DIR` if set)
-- System path separator (e.g. "/" on Linux).
+- Sydashb path separator (e.g. "/" on Linux).
 - Server configuration file `name`
-- System path separator.
+- Sydashb path separator.
 - Defaults file `img_width` (or `SNAP_IMG_WIDTH` if set)
 - "x"
 - Defaults file `img_height` (or `SNAP_IMG_HEIGHT` if set)
-- System path separator.
+- Sydashb path separator.

 **Note:** The purpose of a hierarchy is to separate images made with different servers and viewport sizes.